philip-lambert/word-ladder/README.md

 # word-ladder
 .NET 5.0 command line application written using Visual Studio 2019.

+## Assumptions
+The challenge states the start and end are four-letter words.
+So I'm making the following assumptions: -
+* A valid word cannot contain any non-alphabetic characters (the challenge states 'letters')
+* A valid word cannot contain a space (that would constitute two words)

 ## Project Structure
 Ordinarily I'd structure this into three or more projects: -
 * WordLadder.Cmd (command line application).
 Simple executable which uses...